Request a Consultation

 Tech Talk

-Tech Talk Posted on May 24, 2021 | 5 Min Read
+Tech Talk Updated on Jan 29, 2024 | 5 Min Read

 What is Trello?

 For instance, let’s consider a Trello board as your office board and its cards as sticky notes that you put on the board.
 Now, divide the board into three different columns such as to-do tasks, in-progress, and completed tasks to which you’ll populate cards.
 Once you start working on the project, you can easily drag-and-drop cards from to-do tasks to in-progress to completed tasks.
 These cards can be color-coded, labeled, and filtered with ease.
 Besides this, team members can add comments on the cards to give their feedback, ask questions, or share ideas.
-Also, the columns can be edited tailored to your project requirements.
+Also, the columns can be edited and tailored to the project requirements.

 What is monday.com?